TPMI-Taiwan/tpmi-qc/README.md

 ```sh
 perl PRIMUS_v1.9.0/bin/run_PRIMUS.pl -i FILE=../10_batch_gwas/tpm1.han.afterQC.rmbatcheffects_pcrelate_forPRIMUS.txt IBD0=5 IBD1=6 IBD2=7 PI_HAT=8 --no_IMUS --age_file age.list --sexes FILE=sex.list SEX=3 MALE=Male FEMALE=Female --degree_rel_cutoff 3 -o tpm1_han_PR_3degre
 ```

+**3. Remove Duplicates**

+Find duplicate pairs (PI_HAT > 0.9) and check with following rule:
+1. Different birthday or gender: Remove both (possibly sample misplacement).
+2. Same gender and birth:
+   * Different hospitals: Keep one (preferably the one with more medical records).
+   * Same hospitals: Keep both if the number of medical records is different (considered as twins).
+If the number of medical records is the same, manually confirm whether they are twins or the same individual.
+3. Prioritize retaining samples with medical record data.
+4. Pairs that cannot be confirmed are both retained.
+5. For known duplicates, prioritize keeping the genotype from the TPM2 array.